howprice/invaders-emulator/README.md

 ## TODO

+- Test on Linux
+- Test on Mac
 - Apply coloured overlay (make machine display buffer RGB8 and apply in video RAM copy)
 - Watchpoints (break when memory read/written to)
 - Move debugHook into debugger class/file